-2.1 Why is IPART reviewing open space costs in CP21?
+2.1 Why has IPART reviewed open space costs in CP21?

 In actioning our 2017 recommendation, the council has conducted a review of open space embellishment costs in CP21, and is seeking to include the revised costs in the plan.